Ragheb2464/BCompose/README.md

       - strong/weak formulation;
     - Stochastic network interdiction problem;
     - Covering location problem;
-  - All the examples are created using C++.
+  - All the examples are created in C++.
 ## How To Run
   - After exporting the proper formulations for the master (MP) and subproblem (SP) into the "models/" directory, run following command:
     ```